miguelcopp/learningReact/README.md

 ### `event subscription`
 The event subscription works with the localstorage
 If you reload the page all the events to which you subscribed will be checked

-### `highlited events`
-The requirement on highlighted events cannot be done with the current data structure My suggestion would be to add a highlighted attribute to the entity event Can be a Boolean that indicates true if the event is highlighted and false if not In this way you could show a Highlighted Events section and condition it based on that attribute